Pqlet/Looped-Transformer-exps/README.md

 Describe the results and work:

-- 1) Optimization of training
+  1) Optimization of training
-- 2) Probing
+  2) Probing
-- 3) Dilation
+  3) Dilation - does it allow to boost performance ?

 <p align="center" width="100%">